The Crystal Method: Early days (1993–1995)

 By the early 1990s, both Ken Jordan and Scott Kirkland had moved from Las Vegas to Los Angeles.
-Jordan and Kirkland bought a house together, in La Crescenta, Glendale, California, which had a small underground shelter beneath the front lawn.
+Jordan and Kirkland rented a house together, in La Crescenta, Glendale, California, which had a small underground shelter beneath the front lawn.
 Originally intending to turn the shelter into a studio, it proved to be an unrealistic idea and the duo set up a studio in their house which was located near a 210 Freeway overpass.
 They subsequently named their studio The Bomb Shelter.
 They were interviewed on the front lawn of the house in the documentary Better Living Through Circuitry.

 After The Bomb Shelter was built, a tape of The Crystal Method's music found its way to British DJ Justin King.
 King was interested in starting a record label that would showcase American electronic dance acts.
-Together with Steve Melrose, King formed the record label City of Angels Record Label.
+Together with Steve Melrose, King formed the record label City of Angels.
 The first official release from the City of Angels label was The Crystal Method's "Now is the Time".
 The Crystal Method were signed to Outpost Recordings in 1996.

 Vegas (1996–1998)

 After the band signed with Outpost, they began working on their debut album.
 The group's final single on the City of Angels Record Label was "Keep Hope Alive".
 Their next single was "Come2gether", from the Mortal Kombat: More Kombat soundtrack.

-On September 8, 1997, The Crystal Method released their debut studio album, Vegas.
+On August 26, 1997, The Crystal Method released their debut studio album, Vegas.
 Vegas peaked at number 92 on the Billboard 200.
 It was certified gold by the RIAA in 1998, then platinum in 2007.

 The album's release was supported by its four singles ("Keep Hope Alive", "Trip Like I Do", "Busy Child", and "Comin' Back") and by the inclusion of eight of its tracks on the soundtrack for the video game N2O.
 The game's publisher, Fox Interactive, sponsored The Crystal Method's 1998 tour.
 Jordan said that in live performances, "We definitely go for intensity.
 We're not interested in making our shows look like reality.
 We're interested in making the most intense and dynamic experience you've ever been through."

 A reworking of "Trip Like I Do", called "(Can't You) Trip Like I Do", was also included as a collaborative effort with Filter on soundtrack to the film adaptation of Spawn in 1997 and on the soundtrack of Michael Benveniste's Tedd Can chronicles.